rnzaws/ecs_poc/README.md

 The rules below are created in the CloudFormation templates.
 ECS is a highly resilient service that is capable of recovering from failures, but visibility is key to any [well-architected](https://aws.amazon.com/architecture/well-architected/) system.

+All of the rules created by the POC CloudFormation templates send their matched events to specific SNS topics that are also created by the stack.

 #### Inactive Host
 The following rule sends an event to a topic if the ECS instance has an INACTIVE state.
 You can test this event by terminating an EC2 instance in your test ECS cluster.
 If your ECS cluster auto scales down, this